-Here are our tips to visit the Alhambra in Granada.
+Here are my tips to visit the Alhambra in Granada.
 The Alhambra is one of the most incredible monuments not only of Spain, but of all Europe.
 Visiting La Alhambra should be one of your priorities if you are planning a trip to Spain.

 Because it’s one on Spain main highlights, this section about Granada includes: